-3. Complete information about your app
+3. Enter details about your app

-For the Website URL field enter the following URL:
+For the Website URL field, enter the following URL:

-4. Enter Redirect URL
+4. Enter the redirect URL

-Enter the following URL in the Authorized Redirect URLs field and click Add:
+Enter the following URL in the Authorized Redirect URLs field, and click Add:

-Next click Update.
+Next, click Update.

 5. Get your Client ID and Client Secret

-On the same page you will be able to see your Client ID and Client Secret under the Authentication Keys section:
+On the same page, you will be able to see your Client ID and Client Secret under the Authentication Keys section:

-6. Copy your Client Id and Client Secret into Auth0
+6. Copy your Client ID and Client Secret into Auth0

 Login to the Connections > Social section of the Auth0 Dashboard.